 Besides being involved in the stress response, LOW norepinephrine levels in the central nervous system have been implicated in ADHD and even depression providing the rationale behind using norepinephrine reuptake inhibitors (SNRIs) like venlafaxine and duloxetine as therapeutic agents.

-I always “test” patients with low doses of norepinephrine to assess the kind of hemodynamic response he or she will mount.
+I always “test” patients with low doses of norepinephrine to assess the kind of hemodynamic response they will mount.
 I’ve seen 4 mcg of norepi take systolic pressures > 200 mmHg in older patients with stiff arterial vasculature, and 20 mcg of norepinephrine not touch the hemodynamics of a patient in full shock due to severe acidosis.
 Remember, you can always give more!

 Drop me a comment with questions! 🙂